PSY6983-2021/picard_project/README.md

 * B.Sc. in cognitive neuroscience
 * Currently a Master's student in Psychology at Université de Montréal

 I am interested in the neural correlates of pain and the communication of pain.
+The goal of my master project is to predict the occurrence and intensity of the facial expression of pain from brain activity (fMRI data) in response to a tonic painful stimuli.

 I'm also interested in the different methods used to analysis neuroimaging data.